 As some prior work has examined privacy-relevant requirements, we compared our work with those works in Table~\ref{tab:groups-prior-work}.
-The main categories in the issues created from GitHub issues using thematic analysis in~\cite{hennig2026whos} evolve around feature requests, existing features and bugs that are related with privacy, security, consent and regulation compliance, that are more generic compared to our more detailed categorization.
-The two issues categorizations are not contradictory nevertheless.
+The main categories in the issues created from GitHub issues in~\cite{hennig2026whos} evolve around feature requests, existing features and bugs that are related with privacy, security, consent and regulation compliance, that are more generic compared to our more detailed categorization.
+The two categorizations are not contradictory nevertheless.
 Concerning the categorization of privacy-relevant developers requirements that was created by analyzing privacy laws and frameworks (GDPR, PDPA of Thailand, APEC) by~\cite{sangaroonsilp2023taxonomy}, the requirements in that work extend beyond software systems and are thus more procedural than in our taxonomy.
 Comparing our work with that of~\cite{datler2023intended}, who grouped issues into five categories, we find that the main categories (consent and user rights) are present in both studies.
 All four studies make reference to security concerns but compared to the existing three works, we are reflecting more specific software development relevant concerns discussed by the OSS contributors (e.g., \emph{Logging functionality}, and \emph{Law compliance test} are examples of such specific categories not found in prior works).
 For a more detailed comparison between categories, color bars on the right of each category in~\figurename~\ref{fig:privacy-concerns-categorization} show overlaps with categories from prior work (dots show only partial overlap).
 Nine of our categories have not been captured in prior work, while four are only partially captured.